October 2024

 In other actions at its October 10 regular meeting, the board agreed to join other Clinton County towns in requesting that the state exempt heavy-duty highway equipment from its electricity-powered vehicle requirements.
 Highway Superintendent Michael Farrell said New York City’s experiment with electric trucks failed.
 Given our colder temperatures, Farrell says using electric vehicles would be costly, impractical, and would cripple snow plowing operations.

-The town will renew its Clinton County snow and ice removal contract for three years, with a 2.5 percent price increase for years one and two and a 4 percent increase in the third year.
+The board tabled a resolution to renew its Clinton County snow and ice removal contract for three years, with a 2.5 percent price increase for years one and two and a 4 percent increase in the third year.
 Peru plows about 23 miles of county highways.
+Highway Superintendent Michael said he doesn’t have issues renewing for three years, but some other towns have concerns.

 Planning for the Fuller Road and Lions Road culvert replacement projects continues.
 The board hired Machabee Land Surveying to conduct topographical surveys at a cost not to exceed $3,500 for each culvert.